Standard RAID levels: RAID 2

-RAID 2, which is rarely used in practice, stripes data at the bit (rather than block) level, and uses a Hamming code for error correction.
-The disks are synchronized by the controller to spin at the same angular orientation (they reach index at the same time), so it generally cannot service multiple requests simultaneously.
-However, depending with a high rate Hamming code, many spindles would operate in parallel to simultaneously transfer data so that "very high data transfer rates" are possible as for example in the DataVault where 32 data bits were transmitted simultaneously.
+RAID 2 splits data at the bit level across multiple disks, unlike most RAID levels, which divide data into blocks.
+It uses a type of error correction known as Hamming code, which introduces redundancy to detect and correct errors in stored data.
+The hard drives are synchronized by the controller so they spin in unison, reaching the same position at the same time.
+Due to this synchronization, the system typically processes only one read or write request at a time, limiting its ability to handle multiple operations concurrently.

+In early computing, RAID 2 offered high data transfer rates by using a high-rate Hamming code and many disks operating in parallel.
+This design was used in specialized systems such as the Thinking Machines' DataVault, which transferred 32 bits of data simultaneously with 7 bits of parity: a (39,32) code.
+IBM's Stretch system employed a similar approach, transferring 64 data bits along with 8 bits of error correction: a (72,64) code.
+Both codes are not basic Hamming codes, but the improved SECDED code, meaning that they can both detect and correct single-bit errors, but only detect two-bit errors.

-With all hard disk drives implementing internal error correction, the complexity of an external Hamming code offered little advantage over parity so RAID 2 has been rarely implemented; it is the only original level of RAID that is not currently used.
+As modern hard drives incorporate built-in error correction, the added complexity of RAID 2's external Hamming code provides little benefit over simpler redundancy methods such as parity.
+Consequently, RAID 2 was rarely implemented and is the only original RAID level that is no longer used in practice.

 RAID 3

-RAID 3, which is rarely used in practice, consists of byte-level striping with a dedicated parity disk.
+RAID 3, which is also rarely used in practice, consists of byte-level striping with a dedicated parity disk.
 One of the characteristics of RAID 3 is that it generally cannot service multiple requests simultaneously, which happens because any single block of data will, by definition, be spread across all members of the set and will reside in the same physical location on each disk.
 Therefore, any I/O operation requires activity on every disk and usually requires synchronized spindles.

 This makes it suitable for applications that demand the highest transfer rates in long sequential reads and writes, for example uncompressed video editing.
 Applications that make small reads and writes from random disk locations will get the worst performance out of this level.

 The requirement that all disks spin synchronously (in a lockstep) added design considerations that provided no significant advantages over other RAID levels.
 Both RAID 3 and RAID 4 were quickly replaced by RAID 5.
 RAID 3 was usually implemented in hardware, and the performance issues were addressed by using large disk caches.